 Health experts agree that a diet rich in fruit and vegetables is the way forward for weight loss.
 Not only does fruit contain fewer calories and sugar than sweet treats, but it comes with a host of vitamins, which can increase your energy, cognition and general health.
 But like all food types, some are better than others.

-If you're looking to create a balanced diet full of fresh or frozen fruit to help with your weight loss journey, here's a list of fruits you should be eating, and fruits you should avoid for a while.
+If you're looking to create a balanced diet full of fresh or frozen fruit to help you lose weight, here's a list of the best fruit for weight loss you should be eating, and fruits you should avoid for a while.

 Worst Fruit for Weight Loss